dtao/aiadventures/summaries/2023-04-09-eight-things-to-know-about-llms.md/eight-things-to-know-about-llms.md

 it gave that response is extremely limited.

-This comes back to emergent architecture and the fact that next-word prediction falls far short of a satisfying explanation to what LLMs are actually doing.
+This comes back to emergent architecture and the fact that next-word prediction falls far short of a satisfying explanation of what LLMs are actually doing.

 My own 2 cents here is that I would argue it's the same for human brains.
 We may have a basic understanding of electrical signals traversing networks of neurons